YesJulz N-Word Footage Surfaces After Controversial Tweet Deleted, Dropped From Two Toronto Shows

 YesJulz has found herself in the line of fire after recently tweeting and then deleting a post containing the N-word.
-The fallout has not been pretty with several blogs citing the incident and calling YesJulz a “culture vulture” and condemning her rise to fame as being nothing more than cultural appropriation at its finest.
+The fallout has not been pretty, with several blogs citing the incident and calling YesJulz a “culture vulture” and condemning her rise to fame as being nothing more than cultural appropriation at its finest.

 As the N-word controversy heats up, footage of the infamous social media star has reportedly surfaced where YesJulz, whose real name is Julieanna Goddard, didn’t merely post a picture of the shirt with the shocking word emblazoned across the front.
 She was caught saying it out loud as well and now it looks like she might be facing some serious career damage as at least two shows have been canceled with many calling for a YesJulz boycott.

-It all started when YesJulz tweeted a picture of a t-shirt that said, “N***as lie a lot.”
+It all started when YesJulz tweeted a picture of a T-shirt that said, “N***as lie a lot.”
 In the comment above the picture, YesJulz asked, “So…Can I wear this?”

 The backlash was instant, calling out the social media star for even posting the picture of the shirt in the first place.
 To make matters worse, this isn’t the first time (or the second or the third) that YesJulz has been accused of appropriating.
 She also has posted plenty that caused some backlash in order to gain attention for herself, including commentary on why black women hate her.
 For those who might be wondering, YesJulz believes it’s because black men love her.
 While that might be part of the reason why she’s managed to garner so much hate, it’s definitely not the whole story.